Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```

 There are other tiny subtleties with changing from `var` to `let` but I think the average p5.js beginner will have reached their limit by now !
 I know I have.
 Remaining quirks are really for the designers of big systems, like the whole p5.js library.
 They take many precautions and scope and encapsulate well, so that you can code simply and safely.

-**Check this thoroughly.
-This scope stuff is crazy enough, without giving out duff information**

 ### The const declaration